SpockBauru/SpockPlugins_Illusion/README.md

 Plugins for Illusion games.

 # HS2 Girls Entrance
-Play the tutorial animation of girls entering the lobby in Honey Select 2 **DX**.
+Play the tutorial animation of girls entering the lobby in Honey Select 2 and also for the expansion **DX**.

 Behavior can be altered in Settings -> Plugin Settings -> HS2_GirlsEntrance.